 There is also a secret little pocket on the side of the storage basket where you can place smaller items out of the way from sliding around or being damaged, such as sunglasses or keys.

 Fourth, we appreciated how large the canopy was, the large zip-open airflow panel, and the cute peek-a-boo panel:

 On the back of the seat, there is also a small parent's pocket that can hold a phone or wallet.

 Finally, everything was super intuitive and easy to use.
 The recline and handlebar height were simple to adjust, the rear brake was easy to engage and disengage.

 We do think the front wheel lock switches could be a bit larger and easier (for weaker hands or wet hands) to manipulate:

 Overall, the feature list was really impressive, hitting all the basic features you might look for in a stroller.
 A great start to our review!

 Mockingbird was also kind enough to send us a bunch of accessories, which we really appreciated.

 Beyond that, we think the infant car seat adapters will be necessary for most families.
-They are two small brackets, one for each side of the stroller, that allows you to attach most popular infant car seats.
+They are two small brackets, one for each side of the stroller, that allow you to attach most popular infant car seats.